hustlebuilder/Inflation-Resistant-Stablecoin/Implementation.md

 Set redemption price equal to total USD backing divided by total amount of stablecoin in circulation.

 Component 4:
-When issuing a certain amount of stablecoin, keep tract of total amount of backing and amount of stablecoin in circulation.
+When issuing a certain amount of stablecoin, keep track of total amount of backing and amount of stablecoin in circulation.

 Component 5:
 When redeeming a certain amount of stablecoin, subtract from both backing and amount in circulation (tracking totals).